sfaut/zimbra/README.md

 ## Object structure

 Here is a search response structure with an array of messages.
-A message in a anonymous object.
+A message is an anonymous object.

 ```
 [